-A recipe for chocolate dipped popsicles and an interview with the author of Purely Pops Leanne Vogel.
+A recipe for dairy-free, vegan chocolate dipped popsicles and an interview with the author of Purely Pops.

 My friend Leanne is a holistic nutritionist in Calgary, Alberta, Canada who creates allergy-friendly whole food recipes on her blog Healthful Pursuit and she’s recently released her newest ebook Purely Pops a 109 page cookbook which features 45 easy and refreshing popsicle recipes that are free from dairy, eggs, nuts, wheat, gluten, grains, bananas, sesame and soy.